WGRD-FM

-WGRD-FM (97.9 MHz) is a commercial radio station in Grand Rapids, Michigan.
+WGRD-FM (97.9 FM) is a commercial radio station in Grand Rapids, Michigan.
 It is owned by Townsquare Media and it broadcasts a mainstream rock format.
 It is the flagship station of The Free Beer and Hot Wings Show, a syndicated comedy and talk morning program.
 WGRD's studios and offices are on Ottawa Avenue NW in Grand Rapids.

 WGRD-FM has an effective radiated power (ERP) of 13,000 watts.
 The transmitter is on 92nd Street SE at High Point Drive in Cutlerville.

 History

 College years and Top 40

-The station signed on the air on ..
+The station signed on the air on August 1, 1962.
 Its original call sign was WXTO, owned by the Roman Catholic Diocese of Grand Rapids.
 It was a college radio station operated by Aquinas College, which gave students training in broadcasting and also aired Catholic religious programs.

 It was sold to a commercial broadcasting operation, which also owned WGRD 1410 AM in Grand Rapids and WTRU 1600 AM in Muskegon.
 Regional Broadcasters, Inc. took full control of the station in 1971 and changed its call letters to WGRD-FM.
 The station's transmitter and tower remained on the Aquinas College campus until 1974.
 WGRD 1410 AM was a daytime-only station, hence the call letters, which stood for "Grand Rapids Daytime".

 In 1971, WGRD 1410 AM, which had had a Top 40 music format in place since 1959, was struggling in the ratings against pop-rock competitors WLAV 1340 AM and 95.7 WZZM-FM (then known as "Z96", now WLHT-FM).
 Management decided to move the struggling Top 40 format onto its FM station as "The New 98 Rock, WGRD-FM".
 That made the FM stereo station the primary frequency while having the AM continue to simulcast.
-The newly revamped WGRD-FM quickly became the dominant Top 40 station in the market and continued to be for over two decades.
+The newly revamped WGRD-FM quickly became the dominant Top 40 station in the market until the 1984 launch of WKLQ.

 During the mid-1970s, WGRD was frequently the #1 station (12+) in the Grand Rapids market.
 In the 1979 Fall Arbitron ratings period, WGRD was on top with a 19 share.
 By 1985, the station was known as "98 Rock, WGRD".
-It earned a 12.2 share (12+) in the Summer 1986 Arbitron ratings.
-That was helped by the popular "98 Rock Morning Show" hosted by Johnny "Big John" Howell, Robert "Radar" Shroll, and Jennifer Stephens.
+Throughout the mid and late 1980s, both WGRD and WKLQ battle for competition.
+WGRD earned a 12.2 share (12+) in the Summer 1986 Arbitron ratings, that was helped by the popular "98 Rock Morning Show" hosted by Johnny "Big John" Howell, Robert "Radar" Shroll, and Jennifer Stephens, but WGRD fell out the top spot when WKLQ dominated the ratings in the Fall 1986 ratings.
+KLQ would continue to dominate into 1987 but remained steady in the Top 5 by 1988.
+That same year in 1988, the station dropped the "98 Rock" brand and went with the branding "98 WGRD".
+Two years later in 1990, WGRD became the only CHR station in the Grand Rapids market following KLQ's CHR dropout that same year.